whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 ## Chapter 16: Build Your Spiritual Strength

 So many aspects of our way of life in unhealthy nations keep us stuck.
 Your profit economy encourages you to focus on your own needs and make money just to survive.
-We are conditioned in countless ways about what to care about and what to ignore, and where to put our attention, time, and money.
-So often in unhealthy nations, many "conventional" or "mainstream" values are somehow superficial or misguided.
+We are trained to care about certain things and ignore others, and where to put our attention, time, and money.
+Many "conventional" or "mainstream" values are somehow superficial or misguided.

 Growing up, I learned that the United States was the best country in the world, and I felt proud to live in a capitalist democracy.
 I looked forward to contributing to the United States' progress and growth throughout my life.
 As a church-going Christian, I bowed my head every night before dinner and prayed.